remote construction site protection los angeles valley alarm solar powered mobile trailer pole cameras rural location

 Passive Cameras Fall Short Without Monitoring

-Cameras that just record are useless unless someone watches them—and off-site managers can't monitor every feed from distant locations.
+Cameras that just record are useless unless someone watches them.
+And off-site managers can't monitor every feed from distant locations.
 You'll review footage Monday morning showing exactly when thieves entered Friday night, exactly what they took, and exactly how long they spent on your property.
 But the equipment is still gone.

 What Remote Construction Site Protection Looks Like